Soil -- Agapetes can adapt to many soils, but it prefers a loose, well-draining soil mix that is slightly acidic and without

 and increase the sun by about 10% per week.

-If your tap water is very high in minerals ("hard water") it's best to use bottled water or rainwater.
-If
+If your tap water is very high in minerals ("hard water"),

 the tap water.

 It's normal for an older leaf to occasionally turn yellow, but if it seems excessive, it may be from not enough nitrogen fertilizer or the soil may be too dry down in the root zone.
-Use a soil moisture meter probe if you're unsure.
+If you're unsure, use a moisture meter.

 Climate -- Agapetes prefers mild temperatures.
 In warmer conditions, keep the pot shaded so the roots stay cool.
 It can probably survive several degrees of frost, but it's happiest with temperatures above 40°F (4°C).
 I recommend protecting it from frost.
 Indoors, over about 40-45% humidity is best.